zvada/technology/docs/policy/comanage-instructions-user.md

 Submitting a Registration Petition
 ----------------------------------

-Beging the OSG registration process using your institutional credentials at the following link:
+Begin the OSG registration process using your institutional credentials at the following link (you will be redirected to the OSG COManage self-signup form):

 <https://opensciencegrid.org/register>